MGM-134 Midgetman

 The MGM-134A Midgetman, also known as the Small Intercontinental Ballistic Missile, was an intercontinental ballistic missile developed by the United States Air Force.
 The system was mobile and could be set up rapidly, allowing it to move to a new firing location after learning of an enemy missile launch.
 To attack the weapon, the enemy would have to blanket the area around its last known location with multiple warheads, using up a large percentage of their force for limited gains and no guarantee that all of the missiles would be destroyed.
-In such a scenario, the U.S. would retain enough of their forces for a successful counterstrike, thereby maintaining deterrence.
+In such a scenario, the U.S. would retain enough of their forces for an effective counterstrike, thereby maintaining deterrence.

 Overview

 The Midgetman grew out of a requirement expressed in the mid-1980s by the U.S. Air Force for a small ICBM which could be deployed on road vehicles.
 Fixed silos are inherently vulnerable to attack, and with the increasing accuracy of submarine-launched ballistic missiles there was a growing threat that the Soviet Union could launch large numbers of missiles from off the coast, destroying most of the U.S. ICBM force before it could be used (first strike).
 By producing a mobile missile which could not easily be targeted by enemy forces, and thus survive a first strike attempt, the Air Force hoped to reduce this possibility and maintain the ability to deter (second strike).
 It was also a response to the Soviet development of SS-24 (rail mobile) and the SS-25 (road mobile) ICBMs.

 System definition studies for the Small Intercontinental Ballistic Missile commenced in 1984 under an Air Force Program Office located at Norton AFB, CA, with TRW providing system engineering and technical assistance support.
 Contracts were awarded by the end of 1986 to Martin Marietta, Thiokol, Hercules, Aerojet, Boeing, General Electric, Rockwell and Logicon and authorization to proceed with full scale development of the MGM-134A Midgetman was granted.
 The first prototype missile was launched in 1989, but tumbled off course and was destroyed over the Pacific Ocean after about 70 seconds.
 The first successful test flight took place on April 18, 1991.